 A healthy diet can also help you get to and stay at a healthy weight.
 Overweight and obesity increase the risk for getting breast cancer.
 What’s less clear is the link between breast cancer risk and any one food type.
 Many studies about foods and breast cancer risk have had different results, but no clear-cut answers.
 Here is what the evidence tells us about fat, vitamin supplements, soy, dairy, and sugar.

 Some early studies raised concerns about whether drinking milk from cows treated with hormones can raise risk of breast cancer or other types of cancer.
 But later studies failed to find a clear link.
-At this time, it is not clear that drinking milk produced with or without hormone treatment is of any concern regarding cancer risk or other health effects.
+At this time, it is not clear that drinking milk produced with or without hormone treatment is of concern regarding cancer risk or other health effects

 A myth says: “Sugar feeds cancer.”
 But the truth is that sugar doesn't make cancer grow faster.
 All cells, including cancer cells, depend on blood sugar (glucose) for energy.
 But giving more sugar to cancer cells doesn't make them grow faster and starving them of sugar doesn’t make them grow slower.

 However, eating a lot of sugar, including desserts and sugar-sweetened beverages, can lead to weight gain, which may increase the risk of breast cancer.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society news stories are copyrighted material and are not intended to be used as press releases.
 For reprint requests, please see our Content Usage Policy.